manojvemuru941/MVP/README.md

 This Project is intended to showcase my skills regarding design and implementation using **MVP design pattern** in Android App Development

 # What does this application do
-This appliaction connects to a remote backend server using RESTFul services, once the login request is sucess it uses WebSockets to backend and receives list of family members with thie locations.
+This appliaction connects to a remote backend server using RESTFul services, once the login request is sucess, applicaiton uses WebSockets to connect backend and receives list of family members with thie locations.
 On click of a member takes to map view and drops a pin at member location.

 # Whats implemented and how